 COVID-19 aside, international travel is easier and more prevalent than ever before, and illness associated with travel is common.
 Although most infections contracted overseas are self-limiting and mild, they often present with non-specific symptoms such as fever, making them very challenging to initially differentiate from more severe diseases.
-Key Points International travel is common, and
+Key Points Causes of Fever There are

 Human Immunodeficiency Virus (HIV) is a species of lentivirus that can infect humans and subsequently causes Acquired Immunodeficiency Syndrome (AIDS).
 At the end of 2018, 37.9 million people were living with HIV worldwide.
 Infection HIV is spread via the transmission of bodily fluids, such as blood or semen.
-Routes of transmission include: Sexual contact (particularly
+Routes of transmission include: Replication Once inside

 A CNS infection is one that involves the central nervous system in some way.
 This includes the meninges, cerebellum, ventricular system and spinal cord, among others.
 Meningitis is the most common form of CNS infection.
 You should have a low threshold for starting empirical treatment in suspected cases of meningitis or encephalitis, particularly in patients

 Urinary tract infections (UTIs) in adults are extremely common in both primary and secondary care and it is inevitable that you will be diagnosing and treating these many times in your career.
 Introduction UTIs are normally ascending infections and can affect any part of the urinary tract: urethra (urethritis), bladder (cystitis), epididymis (epididymitis), prostate (prostatitis),

 As a junior doctor, it is your statutory duty as a medical professional to alert the local public health team to a new or suspected diagnosis of a notifiable disease or condition.
 Often for infectious diseases, this is handled by the microbiology or infectious disease teams so do check the local policy at your hospital.